unknown321/wampy/angry_about/sepples.md

 Stack traces?
 Of course not out of the box.
 You must build your application with `libunwind`.
 And that's only for your application.
 It doesn't help if segfault occurs in standard library, like it did after 4 hours of waiting.

+And people say that it was even *worse* before C++11 - https://news.ycombinator.com/item?id=42495135.

 #### Documentation

 Documentation online is scattered between a couple of sites dedicated to C++, obscure C forums